Magic!: Notes

 There has been at least one significant remix of "Rude".
-A remix by Russian-German producer/DJ Zedd was premiered in his set at Lollapalooza 2014.
+A remix by Russian-born German producer/DJ Zedd was premiered in his set at Lollapalooza 2014.
 It was released on 2 September 2014, Zedd's 25th birthday.
-Zedd had said, "I'm gonna give myself a birthday present and release my remix of "Rude" on my bday, sept 2nd!"
-He also released official, completed full-length audio on his Soundcloud on 28 August 2014, which garnered nearly 400,000 plays within 24 hours.
+Zedd had said, "I'm gonna give myself a birthday present and release my remix of 'Rude' on my bday, sept 2nd!"
+He also released official, completed full-length audio on his SoundCloud on 28 August 2014, which garnered nearly 400,000 plays within 24 hours.
 While the original was still in number-one position on the Billboard Hot 100, there was speculation that release of the remix on mainstream music outlets online would assist the original song in maintaining its position on the chart.